nicosdcard/-I-love-you-first-view-of-programming/README.md

 # -I-love-you-first-view-of-programming
-This line I saw it on the internet and wanted to play with it.
+I saw this coding on a website written in python and wanted to play with it.
 To see how it worked and it become the first thing I programmed.
 (I am not the created) import turtle

 draw = turtle.Turtle()